Discover more from The Realistic Optimist

 The Start-Up Act's influence on the continent

 One often forgets how recent the Tunisian Start-Up Act is (2018), and yet it is already lauded as one of the most important African legislative modernizations of its era.
 Shortly after Tunisia, Senegal, which is well-connected to the North African start-up ecosystem, passed its own version of a start-up act in 2019, touting many similar policies than the Tunisian one.
-The importance of start-up acts accross the continent surpasses the sole goal of helping start-ups; it kickstarts processes of government digitalization, competitivness on the world stage and updated education curriculums that benefit the country as a whole.
+The importance of start-up acts across the continent surpasses the sole goal of helping start-ups; it kickstarts processes of government digitalization, competitiveness on the world stage and updated education curriculums that benefit the country as a whole.

 One of the most decisive organization working to implement start-ups act across the continent is i4Policy, a Pan-African organization that unites the continent's incubators and emphasizes the importance of co-creating progressive legislation for the start-up world.
 They take a collaborative and innovative approach to policymaking, and they're already helping numerous other start-up legislative efforts in other African countries, including Kenya, the DRC and Libya just to name a few.